cap-js/docs/advanced/odata.md

 #### Modeling Recursive Hierarchies

-Recursive are parent-child hierarchies, where each entity references its' parent, defining the hierarchical structure.
-The common example is company organization structure or HR reporting, where each employee entity references another person a as direct report or manager.
+Recursive are parent-child hierarchies, where each entity references its parent, defining the hierarchical structure.
+A common example is company organization structure or HR reporting, where each employee entity references another employee a as direct report or manager.

 ##### Domain Model